asyncapi/modelina/docs/usage.md

 ## Generate Python models

 Python is one of the many output languages we support.
 Check out this [basic example for a live demonstration](../examples/generate-python-models) and the following [Python documentation for more advanced use-cases](./languages/Python.md).

+## Generate Kotlin models

+Kotlin is one of the many output languages we support.
+Check out this [basic example for a live demonstration](../examples/generate-kotlin-models) and the following [Kotlin documentation for more advanced use-cases](./languages/Kotlin.md).